Brookdale Wave

 There are many ways we are called to advocate for our parents, but none more critical than in matters of health.
 This can take the form of hiring caregivers, assisting with financial affairs or overseeing medical needs.

 To advocate means to act or speak on behalf of someone.
 And this can be tricky because circumstances can dictate different actions.
 So how do we manage this balance?
-I think of it like driving-we have to know when to accelerate, when to slow down, and when to stop.
+Think of it like driving--we have to know when to accelerate, when to slow down, and when to stop.

 It is important to note that pre planning is critical when a parent is aging.
 Start conversations early – long before there is a need or a crisis.
-My ability to be an effective advocate for my mom was made possible by the work we did long before she became seriously ill.
-We worked together as a family to implement advance directives that stated my mom’s wishes in the event she was seriously ill, and she named me her health care power of attorney –also known as health care advocate.
-I accompanied her to doctor visits and kept a list of her medical history and medications.
-We also established roles for my siblings, including financial management and general assistance with tasks like medications and shopping.
+Your ability to be an effective advocate for your parent will be made more possible by the work you do long before they became seriously ill.
+Work together with your family to implement advance directives that state your parent's wishes in the event they become seriously ill.
+You might also consider discussing if your parent wants to name you as their health care power of attorney –also known as health care advocate.
+Consider accompaning your parent to doctor visits and keeping a list of their medical history and medications.

 Keep in mind, there is no one way to advocate for a parent.
 You will do the right thing if you keep their medical history, health and wishes in mind when making important decisions.
 Act with love and you won’t go wrong.